TrevBot17/Capstone/README.md

 ## Pre-processing

 1. Run the `focused_crawler.ipynb` Notebook to generate the corpus.
 Within this file, you can play around with the parameters like `keyword` and `depth` to modify the content of the corpus.
 Make sure to write this file to the same directory with the other Python scripts.
 This script will creates the `Raw_TXT_Downloads` folder that will need to be referenced in future scripts.
 2. Run  `duplicate_removal.ipynb` file to remove articles that are either identical or different URLs that redirect to the same or nearly identical articles.
 3. Run the `inv_index.ipynb` Notebook to build the inverted index from your previously generated corpus.
-Again, make sure that the `working_dir` variable is set to your current directory.
+Again, make sure that the `working_dir` variable is set to `{your working directory}/Pre-Processing/inv_index.pickle`.
 This file should output the inverted index of the corpus as a pickle file to your working directory.
 You should also run `text_summaries.ipynb`  to create another pickle file in your working directory containing the text summaries associated with each URL in the corpus.

 ## App

-Run `app.ipynb` to build the search engine webpage running on your local machine.
+Run `app.py` (or `app.ipynb`) to build the search engine webpage running on your local machine.
 This Notebook interacts with the `search_engine.py` script, so make sure to have that script in the same directory.

 ## Evaluation